chorman0773/PokemonSMS/Specifications/SaveFile.md

 * (an item) (compound)  (Tags common to all items)
     * Id (string): The resource name that identifies the item.
 Must be a valid resource location that names an item or the file is ill-formed.
     * Count (short): The number of items in the stack.
 May not Exist.
 If undefined, defaults to 1.
 If it is defined, it must be the value 1 if the compound appears in a Pokemon's Items compound.
     * Variant (string): The Variant Id of the item.
-May not exist, defaults to 0.
-The range of valid values and the properties of item variants is depedent on the item.
+May not exist, defaults to the default variant.
+The set of valid values and the properties of item variants is depedent on the item.
     * Extra (compound): The serialization of the Item's Extra Table.
 Item Dependent.
 May Not Exist